-- (2) Adrenocortical neoplasm (35%): - Functional adenoma or carcinoma - Conn syndrome: adrenal adenoma that secretes aldosterone only, more common in middle-age women - 50% harbor KCNJ5 mutation, which encodes potassium channel on zona granulosa cells (called GIRK4 protein), mutant protein allows influx of sodium and activation of aldosterone synthase enzyme, other similar mutations affects CACNA1H and ATP1A1 genes - Morphology: adenoma is small, more common on left adrenal, buried within the gland (difficult to be seen in radiology), yellow in color and resemble fasciculata cells.
+- (2) Adrenocortical neoplasm (35%): - Functional adenoma or carcinoma - Conn syndrome: adrenal adenoma that secretes aldosterone only, more common in middle-age women - 50% harbor KCNJ5 mutation, which encodes potassium channel on zona granulosa cells (called GIRK4 protein), [This protein in normal function take a potassium outside the cell causing hyperpolarisation but when it's mutated it cause influx of sodium causing depolarisation and this lead to Activation and the proliferation of the cell.
+The picture in next slide explain this] influx of sodium and activation of aldosterone synthase enzyme, other similar mutations affects CACNA1H and ATP1A1 genes - Morphology: adenoma is small, more common on left adrenal, buried within the gland (difficult to be seen in radiology), yellow in color and resemble fasciculata cells.
 Spironolactone bodies: intracellular eosinophilic material following treatment with antihypertensive drugs - The other adrenal gland is NOT atrophic